 Fun Facts: I was briefly a sailor, a coral babysitter and a fly-swatter (luckily, not all at the same time).

 Favorite spot at CMU: The common area on GHC 7th Floor*—you can see amazing sunsets with a big cathedral** in sight.

 *CB dept. is on the same floor!

 **Cathedral of Learning

-Back in high school, I was interested in but frustrated by how complicated it was (and still is) to design individualized treatments for psychological disorders.
+Back in high school, I was interested in, but frustrated by, how complicated it was (and still is) to design individualized treatments for psychological disorders.
 Without any prior experience in CS, I came into CMU CB, with the belief that by using computers, we have a better chance at solving REALLY HARD problems about our brain and health in general.
-Indeed, for the past 3 years, I have learned constantly how CS accelerates biological discoveries, and at the same time, I fall in love with the idea that bio-systems can provide crucial insights for computation.
+Indeed, for the past 3 years, I have learned constantly how CS accelerates biological discoveries, and at the same time, I fell in love with the idea that bio-systems can provide crucial insights for computation.

 While my home department and college provide me with the necessary education and training, my CB journey continues outside of CMU.
 I was away for Williams-Mystic Maritime Studies Program 2020 Spring and explored how my Comp Bio skills could be applied to Intertidal Ecology.
 I stayed on in the summer at the Oceanography lab there to create pipelines for automatic analysis of field images.
 This summer (2021), I’m at Rockefeller University, conducting research on extracting acoustic features of ALS patients.
 In retrospect, I never would have imagined the breadth of the problems I could take on as a CB major and I’m happy to be exploring more:)